 Aside from the abovementioned, Xi has previously flexed his muscle in the domain of China’s urban architecture.
 The period following the Beijing Olympics witnessed the sky-high rise of one “ill-fitting”, “un-inviting” construction after the other, mainly due to the adoption of Western language and concepts (scale-wise) in turn leading to a clashing of styles.
 Literally set in stone.
 Xi too had had enough.
 A halt to “weird” architecture ensued.
 A halt to western fetishisms.
 Enter Hangzhou-based Chinese architect Wang Shu (王澍 in Chinese).
 (With special props to his partner in practice crime Lu Wenyu.)

 Deng, a fan of the man, clarifies, “Wang creates modern buildings making use of traditional materials and applying older techniques.
 From roof-tiles to local materials, Wang advocates a sort of ‘vernacular’ architecture”.
-The Ningbo Museum, par prime exemple, is constructed of bricks salvaged from buildings which had been demolished to facilitate new developments.
+The Ningbo Museum, par prime exemple, is constructed of bricks salvaged from buildings that had been demolished to facilitate new developments.
 Wang is a keen supporter of architectural heritage where globalization has stripped cities of their special attributes.

 The architect in 2012 became the first Chinese citizen ever to win the Pritzker Prize, the world’s top prize in architecture.
 His victory did not go unnoticed by China’s urban residents.
 Millennials, especially.